-•NOTE: OEM rubber brake hoses generally cannot be adapted to Wilwood calipers.
+- •NOTE: OEM rubber brake hoses generally cannot be adapted to Wilwood calipers.
 The caliper inlet fitting is a 1/8-27 NPT.
-The preferred method is to use steel adapter fittings at the caliper, either straight, 45 or 90 degree (use PTFE tape on pipe threads of adapter fitting for proper sealing to caliper) and enough steel braided line to allow for full suspension travel and turning radius, lock to lock.
-Carefully route hoses to prevent contact with moving suspension, brake or wheel components.
-NOTE: Wilwood hose kits are designed for use in many different vehicle applications and it is the installer's responsibility to properly route and ensure adequate clearance and retention for brake hose components.
-Wilwood offers a brake flex line hose kit to fit this application, order P/N 220-11751.
-Hose kits include hoses, fitting, etc., all in one package for this application.

-•NOTE: Specified brake hose kits may not work with all Years, Makes and Models of vehicle that this brake kit is applicable to, due to possible OEM manufacturing changes during a production vehicle's life.
+The preferred method is to use steel adapter fittings at the caliper, either straight, 45 or 90 degree (use PTFE tape on pipe threads for proper sealing to caliper) and enough steel braided line to allow for full suspension travel.
+Carefully route lines to prevent contact with moving suspension, brake or wheel components.
+NOTE: Wilwood hose kits are designed for use in many different vehicle applications and it is the installer's responsibility to properly route and ensure adequate clearance and retention for brake hose components. - •Specified brake hose kits may not work with all Years, Makes and Models of vehicle that this brake kit is applicable to, due to possible OEM manufacturing changes during a production vehicle's life.
 It is the installer's responsibility to ensure that all fittings and hoses are the correct size and length, to ensure proper sealing and that they will not be subject to crimping, strain and abrasion from vibration or interference with suspension components, brake rotor or wheel.

-•In absence of specific instructions for brake line routing, the installer must use his best professional judgment on correct routing and retention of lines to ensure safe operation.
-Test vehicle brake system per the 'Minimum Test Procedure' stated within this document before driving.
+- •In absence of specific instructions for brake line routing, the installer must use his best professional judgment on correct routing and retention of lines to ensure safe operation.
+Test vehicle brake system per the 'minimum test' procedure stated within this document before driving.
 After road testing, inspect for leaks and interference.
 Initially after install and testing, perform frequent checks of the vehicle brake system and lines before driving, to confirm that there is no undue wear or interference not apparent from the initial test.
-Afterwards, perform periodic inspections for function, leaks and wear in a interval relative to the usage of vehicle.

-•Bleed the brake system, referring to the 'Additional Information and Recommendations' on page 6 for proper bleeding instructions.
-Check system for leaks after bleeding.

-Install the wheel and torque lug nuts to manufacturer's specifications.
+Afterwards, perform periodic inspections for function, leaks and wear in a interval relative to the usage of vehicle. - Bleed the brake system, referring to the additional the information and recommendations on page 7 for proper bleeding instructions.
+Check system for leaks after bleeding. - •Install the wheel and torque lug nuts to manufacturer's specifications. - •Bed-in the brake pads per the procedure on page 8.